UT Arlington Athletics held its Annual All Sports Banquet on Wednesday night at College Park Center.

-The Mavericks are 179-169 during Thomas' tenure, including 67-52 over the 2012 and 2013 seasons.
-UT Arlington earned a trip to the 2012 NCAA Regionals as the Southland Conference Tournament champions.
+The Mavericks are 266-255 during Thomas' tenure, including 100-78 from the 2012 to 2014 seasons.
+UT Arlington reached its fifth 30-win season in nine years, all under Thomas, and the 23rd in program history with a 30-28 mark in 2016.
+UTA earned a trip to the 2012 NCAA Regionals as the Southland Conference Tournament champions.
 The Mavericks followed that up by sharing the 2013 Western Athletic Conference regular-season championship in the school's only year in the league.
+UTA also played for the Sun Belt Championship in 2014, its first season in the conference.

 In addition, out of the 10 UTA players who have played in the Major Leagues, Thomas has coached seven: Daniel Ortmeier (2000-02), Ryan Roberts (2002-03), Mark Lowe (2002 & 2004), Hunter Pence (2003-04), Adam Moore (2006), Dillon Gee (2005-07) and Michael Choice (2008-10).